jloan/pierce-hacker-submissions/.github/ISSUE_TEMPLATE/initial-review.md

 * In the tutorial has the author made clear when prior knowledge by the user will be useful because they are not going to cover a basic element of tool/technique/etc.?
 In this refence has the author linked/referred the user to additional resource that they can use to get this requisite skill?
 * Has the author referred the user to additional resources that might also be of use in developing the skill, etc.?

+## Final Thoughts and Recommendations

+All in all -- what do you recommend moving forward?